 June 26, 2023 Monday Afternoon from 1:30-4:00 Lostproofing, Map & Compass – This class can be taken as a stand-alone class, but it will also build upon the morning class, continuing with 15 more ways to navigate including our special Wolf Camp 4 Step Methods of using map and compass.
 Register on our Meetup Site when listed.

-Tuesday 9:45-11:45 Wildlife Safety & Bird Language – Practice what to do in case of encounters with bears, wolves and mountain lions.
-In this class, you will also learn about how birds communicate, both with other birds as well as animals and humans.
-In so doing, you’ll know where those big animals are moving through the forest!
-Click to register on our Meetup Site.
+June 27, 2023 Tuesday Morning from 9:30-12:00 Birds and Their Voices – In this class, you will also learn how to identify birds quickly and how birds communicate, both with one another as well as with other animals and humans.
+In so doing, you’ll know where those big animals are moving through the forest.
+Register on our Meetup Site when listed.

 Credit/Debit Card Registration Option: Or call us at 425-248-0253 and we will take your registration securely over the phone.

 Check/Mail/Email Registration Option: Open our Registration Form (Microsoft Word or PDF or Google Doc) on your computer, fill out one per new participant (not needed for returning campers) and send or email it back to us.
 We also have a Bilingual Chinese-English Registration Form PDF or Word Doc.
 You can also send a check deposit payable to Wolf Camp, 1026 14th St. SW, Puyallup WA 98371 or fill out the registration form and pay deposits by calling with a credit card, or using paypal as described below.

 Or Use PayPal to register via secure online donation with a credit/debit card or via direct withdrawal from your bank account.
 Sign into paypal.com and just “send money” to our email address and we’ll get back to you with any additional information we may need.

 Email us to be put on our our list for this program in the future.
 We always keep your information absolutely private, and will never share it.